Celebration

 Rememberance

-The primary tradition connected with the Día de los Muertos holiday is the building of altars or ofrendas (offerings) honoring the deceased.
-Therefore, our primary focus of the celebration is also on the altars.
-You will find over 40 Old Town businesses, museums, and historic sites that are participating in the event.”What a difference a day (the Day of the Dead)
+The primary tradition connected with the Old Town Día de los Muertos holiday was the building of altars or ofrendas (offerings) honoring the deceased.
+At Liberty, our primary focus of the celebration is also on the altars and remembering the lives of those that have passed. event.”What a difference a day (the Day of the Dead) celebration makes!